5jt/Tatin/docs/FirstStepsWithTatin.md

 I> The name `_tatin` is hard-coded and _cannot_ be changed.
 I>
-I> You _can_ change the parent by setting the global `ROOT_PATH` which usually is empty For example, when `ROOT_PATH←'MyApp.Foo`, then packages are brought into `MyApp.Foo._tatin`.
-However, you should change `ROOT_PATH` only if you really have to.
+I> You _can_ change the parent by specifying a third argument to `LoadDependencies`.
+For example, when `'MyApp.Foo` is specified, then packages are brought into `MyApp.Foo._tatin`.
+However, specify a third argument only when you really have to.
 I>
 I> An example would be an application that uses Tatin packages but is copied into `⎕SE` by a user command.
 In that case you need a "private copy" of `_tatin` just for that application.
-For example, if the application's name is `Foo`, then you might set `ROOT_PATH←'Foo'`, forcing Tatin to deal with `Foo._tatin` rather than just `_tatin`.
+For example, if the application's name is `Foo`, then you can specify `'#.Foo'` as third argument, forcing Tatin to deal with `Foo._tatin` rather than `#._tatin`.
-I>
-I> Once the packages are loaded and correct references are established, `ROOT_PATH` does not play a role anymore.

 The name of the namespace carries the version number: